Liquid Glass Easy

 Mode Description

-ClassicBorder Light and shadow colors sweep around the shape based on the angle between the surface normal and the light direction.
-Produces a clean, stylized border with direct control over light/shadow colors.
+ClassicBorder Light/shadow colors sweep around the shape based on the angle between the surface normal and the light direction.
+Clean, stylized, direct color control.

-OpticalBorder The border emerges as an optical consequence of the glass shape, using SDF-based rim lighting with background-tinted highlights, dual-sided specular reflections, and a lens height profile.
-Automatically picks up the background color through ambient tinting.
+OpticalBorder (default) An Apple-style, SDF-based rim light that emerges as an optical consequence of the glass shape — background-tinted highlights, dual-sided specular reflections, and a lens height profile.
+The rim color adapts to whatever sits behind the lens.

 Classic Border